scribe-security/docs/docs/valint/policies.md

 The list of groups to be used should be provided to the `attest.cocosign.policies.<policy>.rules.<rule>.evidence.filter-by` field in the configuration file.

 In addition, one can manually specify any parameters that they want to be matched by an evidence.
 For example, these can be `git_url` or `timestamp`.

+If more than one evidence is found, the newest one is used.

 <details>
   <summary> Usage </summary>